Resources

 Step 3: Pay Additional Premium For Increased Coverage

 NRIs can increase their Life Insurance coverage by paying an additional premium.
 This ensures higher sums and better protection, especially for unexpected medical expenses.
-Paying an extra premium can also accumulate a cumulative bonus, which gets added to the base sum assured at the time of renewal.
+Paying an extra premium can also accumulate a cumulative bonus, which gets added to the base sum assured at renewal.

 Step 4: Renew your policy upon expiry

-Policy renewal is essential for NRIs to ensure continuous financial protection.
-Here's why.
+The terms and conditions may vary between different insurance providers and policies.
+However, policy renewal is essential for NRIs to ensure continuous financial protection.

 • Policy updates can affect the benefits/exclusions of your plan.